 The term used to denote our More able & Talented students.
 Those who demonstrate exceptional abilities in specific subject / skill areas are placed on the M&T register and class teachers plan lessons and schemes of work designed to stretch our most able.
 In addition to this there are a whole host of extra-curricular opportunities on offer for our M&T cohort.

 Students are allowed to have mobiles in the academy however they should be switched off in all lessons and should not be seen by staff.
-If used inappropriately they will be confiscated until a parent / carer comes in to collect it.
+If used inappropriately they will be confiscated until a parent / carer comes in to collect it from Main Reception.
 Under no circumstances will a confiscated mobile phone be returned to a student.

 ParentPay is our online payment system and is now our preferred method of payment for trips, music tuition, etc. ParentPay offers you the freedom to make payments whenever and wherever you like, 24 hours a day, 7 days a week.